Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Helgen Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/5673) `2.0.0` - Helgen Reborn is a fully voiced adventure with over 20 superb voice actors.
 As you help rebuild the town you'll reunite two old friends, uncover an underground slavery ring, battle in an arena and many other adventures!

   > :ledger: Only enable after leaving Helgen.
 You will find a book to start the quest in The Bannered Mare.

+- :new: [Kala's Eyes](https://www.nexusmods.com/skyrimspecialedition/mods/29895) `2.2.0` - Adds 57 new eyes including some blind & heterochromia variants for human males & females.

+- :new: [KS Hairdos Lite](https://www.nexusmods.com/skyrimspecialedition/mods/1932) `2.2.0` - A 'lite' version of KS Hairdos featuring 20 male and 20 female hairstyles - as an added bonus, KS Hairdos Lite changes the hairstyles of most of the followers in Skyrim, Dawnguard and Dragonborn too.

 - [No Killmoves - No Killcams - No Killbites SE](https://www.nexusmods.com/skyrimspecialedition/mods/13395) `2.0.0` - This mod disables melee finishing moves, ranged/magic slow-motion kills, and dragon bite-and-throw attacks.
 The goal is to have more intense fights with less cheap deaths.
 The only killcam still enabled is the view that's shown when you're already dead.